sunnivablock/mol3022/README.md

 ## About the project

-This react application displays the transcription factor binding sites when provided with a matrix id and DNA sequence.
+This react application displays a probability score of different transcription factor binding sites when provided with a matrix id and DNA sequence.
-The matrix position frequency matrix (PFM) is fetched from the jaspar API: http://jaspar.genereg.net/api/v1/matrix/ and used to calculate the position weight matrix(PWM) of the matrix and then the matching binding sites to the DNA sequence.
+The Position Frequency Matrix (PFM) given for a Transcription Factor (TF), is fetched from the Jaspar API: http://jaspar.genereg.net/api/v1/matrix/.
+The PFM is used to calculate the corresponding Position Weight Matrix(PWM), before the PWM is used to calculate the most likely binding site on the given DNA sequence.

 ## Dependencies
 We used Victory to display the graph https://formidable.com/open-source/victory/